 If your tenant is an active service member and has been relocated, they are protected from penalties by the Servicemembers Civil Relief Act (SCRA).
 The protection begins from the moment they enter active military duty to between 30 and 90 days after getting discharged.

 Before terminating their lease agreement though, a tenant must fulfill certain obligations.
-Including, providing their landlord written notice of their intention to leave early due to a deployment or change of station.
-They must also provide you with a letter from their commanding officer stating their pending deployment.
+Including, providing their landlord notice of their intention to leave early due to a deployment or change of station.
+They must also provide the landlord with a letter from their commanding officer stating their pending deployment.

 Once the tenant delivers the landlord written notice, the lease will end 30 days after the next rent cycle as per the SCRA.